briankoser/sfc-listeners-guide/episodes/0019-apocalypse-now.md

 - Metaphorical

 ## Final Judgment
-- sinners go to hell, Earth is destroyed, saved go to heaven
+- Sinners go to hell, Earth is destroyed, saved go to heaven
-- sinners go to hell, Earth is recreated/renewed, the saved are resurrected and live on Earth
+- Sinners go to hell, Earth is recreated/renewed, the saved are resurrected and live on Earth

 ## Rapture
-- a recent North American misinterpretation of [1 Thess.
+- A recent North American misinterpretation of [1 Thess.
 4:17](https://www.biblegateway.com/passage/?search=1+thes+4%3A17&version=ESV)
 - encourages apathy toward the state of the world

 The Left Behind video game series might be the single dumbest thing Ben has ever heard of